jCodingStuff/DataMadness/Documents/Script.md

 Next we look at the popularity evolution of non-condiment ingredients and decide to add tomato and onion to our recipe due to their high and continued popularity.

-We also want to add non-controversial ingredients that everyone will love so we fit a logistic regression to predict the standard deviation of a recipe using its ingredients.
+We also want to add ingredients that everyone will love so we fit a logistic regression to predict the standard deviation of a recipe using its ingredients.
 From this we can extract high weights (controversial) and low weights (non-controversial)

 > Display `reg_std_low.png` `reg_std_high.png`